-• Registration of Builders: 2342 builders were registered as of June 30, 2017.
-203 of those builders registered for the first time between July 1, 2016 and June 30, 2017.
-The number of registered builders has steadily increased over the past two fiscal years, reflecting a 5% increase in fiscal year 2016 and a 7% increase in fiscal year 2017.
+• Registration of Builders: 2,449 builders were registered as of June 30, 2019.
+177 of those builders registered for the first time between July 1, 2018 and June 30, 2019.
+The number of registered builders remained steady over the past fiscal year, with an increase of less than 1%.

-• Registration Renewal: From July 1, 2016 to June 30, 2017, the Unit mailed renewal notices to 1638 builders whose registrations were due to expire by June 1, 2017.
-1428 of those builders renewed their registration as of June 30, 2017.
+• Registration Renewal: From July 1, 2018 to June 30, 2019, the Unit mailed renewal notices to 1,615 builders whose registrations were due to expire by June 1, 2019.
+1,336 of those builders renewed their registrations as of June 30, 2019.

-• Law Enforcement: The Unit opened 51 investigations between July 1, 2016 and June 30, 2017, after receiving reports of unregistered building or violations of the Home Builder Registration Act, the Consumer Protection Act, the New Home Warranties Act, or violations of the laws governing deposits on new homes.
-14 of the investigations resulted in settlements; 3 were closed after review; and 34 remain under continuing investigation
+• Law Enforcement: The Unit opened 23 investigations between July 1, 2018 and June 30, 2019, after receiving reports of unregistered building or potential violations of the Home Builder Registration Act, the Consumer Protection Act, the New Home Warranties Act, or violations of the laws governing deposits on new homes.
+7 of the investigations resulted in settlements; 2 resulted in charges being filed and final orders are pending; 2